 Instead of being involved in these wars of faith, I’ve found the complete cultural antithesis: walnut fudge.
 There is exactly one shop in Lonavala which makes and sells fudge, and that is Cooper’s.
 It also stands next to the railway station, and is hard to miss.
 When I discovered Cooper’s it was presided over by a cantankerous Parsi gentleman who would dispense the fudge with utter randomness.
 I’ve never managed to get more than 100 grams of fudge from him.
 The Family has occasionally been handed a quarter kilo packet.
 He would open at 11 in the morning and close as soon as the small batch of fudge he’d made got over.
 I was relieved to see that he has been replaced at the counter by his daughter.
 But she put me in my place, literally.
 The counter was surrounded by customers.
 I waited until one left, and quickly slid into his place.
 The lady gave me a withering look and said “You will have to wait your turn, you know.
 Just because there is no queue does not mean that I have lost track of who came first.”
 She did give me a kilo of walnut fudge, though.

 The one lovely bit of food which remains gloriously unbranded is the ghat special: vada pav.
 The lovely sour-dough roll called the pav goes wonderfully with hot batter-fried potato vada.
-You always get a generous helping of the dry garlic chutney with the combination in the hills.
+You always get a generous helping of a dry garlic chutney with the combination in the hills.
 Its just the thing to keep you going on a long walk.

 You will definitely not find me in Lonavala.
 Once upon a time, perhaps a century ago, this was a little town nestled in the Western Ghats.
 The train station and a market tell how the pleasant getaway began.
 It is still different from Mumbai: sunbirds can still be seen in trees.
 But now the best parts of it look like the crowded urban landscapes of India’s small towns.
 A highway runs through the heart of the town.
 You smell burnt diesel here, not flowers.